Atalykis/fox_test/README.md

 You are expected to write your code `main.js` in the root folder.
 Expected results are located in the `expectedResults.js` file.

-You should use Vanilla JS only, without accessing to the DOM but using regex to extract information from samples.
+You must use Vanilla JS and regex to extract information from samples.
+You have NOT access to the DOM (don’t use window.getElementFromId for example)

 To check your results when you're done run `yarn test` or `npm run test` depending on what tool you use.